HGARgG-0710/math-expressions.js/README.md

 Takes an array of numbers, two booleans, another array of numbers and returns standard error of the first numeric array.
 Second argument represents, should dispersion(found using absolute values of deviations) be used as a number, divided by the length of the sample(or the whole array, if it is population) (By default false, standard deviation).
 Third argument represents should the return value be the standard error of population or sample (By default true, standard error of population).
 Fourth argument represents an array of indexes, using which sample, standard error of which shall be found, will be constructed.
 (Works only if the third argument equals false).

+### 23.degreeOfFreedom()

+Takes a two-dimensional array of numbers and returns the degree of freedom for it.

 ## Classes

 1. [Statistics](#1statistics)